tc4mpbell/battleship/README.md

 4. `log_last_shot(shot_hit, sunk_ship)`: `shot_hit` is a boolean, `true` if your last shot hit an opponent's ship. `sunk_ship` is a boolean, `true` if your last shot sunk an opponent's ship.
 5. `log_game_won(game_won)`: This method is called at the end of a game. `game_won` is `true` if you won the game.

-`players/examples/` has two example you can use as a starting point.
+`players/examples/` has two examples you can use as a starting point.

 ### Rules
 Besides the actual [battleship rules](https://en.wikipedia.org/wiki/Battleship_(game)), there are four additional rules: